ItayChabra/churn-prediction-benchmarks/README.md

 * `Notebooks/`: Contains Jupyter notebooks for all experiments detailed in the paper.
 * `Datasets/`: The links to the datasets (Telecom UCI & Bank Customer Churn).
 * `Article`: The full research paper (PDF).
+* `Seminar final Presentation`: The final presentation we presented in class.